 Journey to Jo'burg

-Our most recent book is Journey to Jo'burg.
-We have got to know Naledi and Tiro from reading the first few chapters, and we are about to find out what happens when they arrive in Jo'burg after their long, tiring journey.
+We have got to know Naledi and Tiro from reading the first few chapters, and we also found out what happens when they arrive in Jo'burg after their long, tiring journey.
 We have thought about reasons why they should travel to Jo'burg and reasons why they shouldn't.
 We have also written some wonderful diary entries, as if we were Naledi and Tiro, thinking about how it must have felt to travel all that way to try and find Mma and bring her back to their village.

 Windrush Child by John Agard